-Entry requirements: Before travelling to the Czech Republic, you should check if any entry requirements are needed and arrange all necessary documentation.
-If you are a citizen of a country that does not have Visa Waiver Regime with the Czech Republic, you will need to obtain a valid visa in order to enter the Czech Republic.
+Before travelling to the Czech Republic, you should check if any entry requirements are needed and arrange all necessary documentation.
+If you are a citizen of a country that does not have a Visa Waiver Regime with the Czech Republic, you will need to obtain a valid visa to enter the Czech Republic.
 Contrary to some other countries, which issue visas on arrival, the Czech visa can be obtained only at a Czech embassy or the premises of authorities representing the Czech Republic in that particular country.

-Getting to the city
+Getting to the City

-AE (AIRPORT EXPRESS BUS) – For the fastest direct transportation to the train station, we recommend the AE buses, whose arrivals at the train station are timed to match the departures/arrivals of all SuperCity, EuroCity and InterCity trains leaving from the Main Train Station (Hlavní nádraží.
+For the fastest direct transportation to the train station, we recommend the AE buses, whose arrivals at the train station are timed to match the departures/arrivals of all SuperCity, EuroCity and InterCity trains leaving from the Main Train Station (Hlavní nádraží.
 These trains used to leave from Nádraží Holešovice.
 From Terminal 1 / Terminal 2 -> Dejvická (transfer to Metro Line A) -> Masarykovo nádraží (transfer to Metro Line B) -> Hlavní nádraží (transfer to Metro Line C).
 Travel time to Dejvická stop approximately 20 min., to Hlavní nádraží approximately 50 min.
 Special fare: CZK 50 to Main Train Station (Hlavní nádraží).

 Terminal 2 (for EU flights)

-Self service check-in at Prague Airport
+Self Service Check-in at Prague Airport

-Czech Airlines is county national airline which operates direct scheduled flights to Prague from Britain, mainland Europe and North America.
+Czech Airlines is the county national airline that operates direct scheduled flights to Prague from Britain, mainland Europe and North America.
 If you fly from London, expect 2hrs flight time.
 Other international carriers that fly into Prague include EasyJet, British Airways, Alitalia, KLM, Lufthansa, Korean Air, Turkish Airlines SAS, Air France and many others.

-Departures from the Prague Airport
+Departures From the Prague Airport

-In addition to the time of the departure and arrival, you will also get information on the airline you will fly with, the planned length of the flight and even the type of the plane which will transport you to the target destination.
+In addition to the time of the departure and arrival, you will also get information on the airline you will fly with, the planned length of the flight and even the type of plane which will transport you to the target destination.
 The number of the flight is also available.
 You can also book the selected flight on the Prague Airport webpages.